WTA Hong Kong Open

 Draw

-The draws for the 2023 WTA Hong Kong tennis tournament will be available to view on the WTA Tour website closer to the start of the tournament, with the draw size for the singles tournament being 32 and 16 for the doubles tournament.
+The draws for the 2023 WTA Hong Kong tennis tournament are available to view on the WTA Tour website (see links below), with the draw size for the singles being 32 and 16 for the doubles.

 Prize Money and Points